rgeraldes24/solc/docs/using-the-compiler.rst

 .. warning::

-   Compiling for the wrong EVM version can result in wrong, strange and failing behavior.
-Please ensure, especially if running a private chain, that you use matching EVM versions.
+   Compiling for the wrong ZVM version can result in wrong, strange and failing behavior.
+Please ensure, especially if running a private chain, that you use matching ZVM versions.

-On the command-line, you can select the EVM version as follows:
+On the command-line, you can select the ZVM version as follows:

 .. code-block:: shell